nelantone/launch_school_learn_and_refinement/101-109/written_assessment_examples/chris_examples.md

 `i -= 1` is equivalent to `i = i - 1`

 On `line 6` we are **breaking out the loop by using the keyword** `break` if the **value of the object that local variable** `i` is **referencing is equal to** 0**.**
+*2. The concept we demostrate here is **method definition and method invocation and how loop method works**.*

+* The method `loop` iterates until we raise the break condition.
+* To pass a local variable inside a method we need to define a param on the method definition and pass an argument in the method invocation.
 </br>

 </br>